-Further to the Directive, the OEB is amending Hydro One's electricity transmission licence to require it to develop and seek approvals for the Projects in accordance with the recommendations of the IESO.
+Further to the Directive, the OEB is amending Hydro One's electricity transmission licence to require it to develop and seek approvals for the Project.

-With respect to reporting requirements, as an initial step, the OEB is requiring Hydro One to file a copy of any recommendations received from the IESO related to the scope and timing of the development of the Projects.
-Further reporting requirements to enable the OEB to monitor Hydro One's progress towards the implementation of the conditions being added to its electricity transmission licence today, including budget and risks, will be addressed at a later date.
+Reporting requirements to enable the OEB to monitor Hydro One's progress towards the implementation of the conditions being added to its electricity transmission licence today, including budget, timing and risks, will be addressed at a later date.